 - Risk is not a binary.
 There is no such thing as “safe” or “unsafe.”
 Rather, the questions should be “how safe?” and “how can we make it safer?” and “how will we know when our place on the risk spectrum has returned to something close to what we are accustomed to?”

 - Looking at “New Cases” is not the best way to track the viral spread in your area because testing rates, and human activity varies.
-Instead look at “deaths over time,” and” hospitalizations over time.”
-Also, “percent positve” of new tests.
+Instead look at “deaths over time,” and “hospitalization rates and local capacity” Also, “percent positive” of new tests.
 This is how most public health departments would evaluate their status.
 (Note the links provided are national CDC data for the purpose of illustrating.
 Local data will be sought by local health depts.)

 - The risk is not the same everywhere.
 Regionality of risk is basic, mainstream epidemiology.
 Dr. Adalja suggests assessment by county or groups of counties.

 - Mortality rates: the ones on the news and the stats trackers do not reflect the risk to the general population.
 They contain what experts call a severity bias, and are mainly used to help hospitals allocate resources.
-Most choral directors I have come across STILL believe that this virus kills 5-7% of people it infects.
-This hyperbole should now be left behind, though I don’t think it is intentional.
+Many people STILL believe that this virus kills 3-7% of people it infects.
+This hyperbole is harmful and should now be left behind, though I don’t think it is intentional.
 This has been a common societal misunderstanding from the beginning of the pandemic.
 Discussion with Dr. McKinsey and Dr. Adalja below address and confirm risks similar to the chart below and at this link.
 How CDC is now presenting mortality and hospitalization risks.

-Below is the BALLPARK of the virus.
-These numbers vary slightly around the world.
-This is a SWISS study to illustrate. (these numbers fluctuate from place to place, but this chart is fairly representative.
 “Infection Fatality Rate” is the best metric for assessing general mortality risk.
 In other words, of ALL people infected, what is the rate at which they will pass away?
+(Note this information is being constantly adjusted.
+The vaccine will change this going forward.)

 Episode 33: Risk Assessment for Group Activities with Dr. Amesh Adalja